andreaviselli/andreaviselli.github.io/content/about/index.md

 draft: false
 ---

+*A reflective glimpse of the plain near my home.*
 ![mypic0](images/land.jpg " ")

+## 💻 Bio (short)

+I am currently working as a Teaching Assistant at the [Faculty of Economics and Management](https://www.unibz.it/en/faculties/economics-management/) of the Free University of Bozen-Bolzano, where I support courses in Econometrics and Statistics for Economics.

-I am a postdoctoral researcher in the [Department of Economics, Management, and Quantitative Methods](https://demm.unimi.it/it) at the University of Milan.
-I hold a PhD in Economics from the [University of Milan and University of Pavia](https://www.phdeconomics.unimi.it/), awarded in February 2025.
+Previously, I was a Postdoctoral Researcher at the [Department of Economics, Management, and Quantitative Methods](https://demm.unimi.it/it) at the University of Milan.
+I hold a Ph.D. in Economics jointly awarded by the [University of Milan and the University of Pavia](https://www.phdeconomics.unimi.it/) in February 2025.

+&nbsp;

+## 📖 Research interests

-My research interests include forecast evaluation, forecasting methods, and causal inference in macro/energy.
-Some of my specific areas of focus are:
+My research interests include forecast evaluation, forecasting models & methods, and structural analysis in macroeconomics and energy.

+In particular, I am currently interested in the following topics:
-- **Forecast evaluation:** Considering tests with alternative loss functions, evaluating performance in the presence of weak signal, and reviewing applied studies.
+- **Forecast evaluation:** predictive ability tests and performance metrics using alternative loss functions; testing in the presence of weak signal in the forecasting variable.
-- **Forecast combinations:** Developing classical and Bayesian techniques to combine a diverse set of forecasts/forecasting methods.
+- **Forecast combinations:** frequentist and Bayesian combination methods, and the explanaibility of component forecasts for economic communication (e.g., central banks).
-- **Causal inference:** Using structural models to analyze energy markets and their connections with the macroeconomy, with a strong emphasis on policy.
+- **Structural analysis:** structural vector autoregressive models for the empirical analysis of electricity and energy markets and their interconnections with the macroeconomy, with a strong emphasis on policy.
-- **Probabilistic programming:** Exploring its application for modern time series analysis, forecasting, and causal inference.
+- **Probabilistic programming:** bridging probabilistic programming languagues and econometrics for applications in economic forecasting and structural analysis.
-- **Alternative data:** Leveraging text data and other novel data sources for forecasting and risk measurement.
+- **Alternative data:** text data & large language models for economic forecasting and risk measurement.

+&nbsp;

+## 📬 Contacts

-I am always open to exploring interesting and challenging research questions, particularly those with a vision and strong technological potential.
+I am always **open** to exploring innovative research questions, particularly those with a strong vision, technological potential, and practical applicability.

 Feel free to contact me at [viselliandrea@gmail.com](mailto:viselliandrea@gmail.com).
-My *curriculum vitae* is available [here](/ViselliCV.pdf).
+My *curriculum vitae* is available [**here**](/ViselliCV.pdf).